edamame-course/2015-tutorials/final/2015-06-25-Running_blast_from_command_line.md

 ls -l
 ```

-Let me tell you what are the file.
+Let me tell you what are those files.

 MyQuery.txt : This will be used for query

 Refsoil16s.fa : You can use this for exercise as a database

 rep_set.fna : We well use this for database.
-This is the same file that we create from qiime tutorial.
+This is the same file that we created from qiime tutorial.

 rep_set_sub.fna : You can use this for exercise as a query